 Look for inexpensive veggies that can go a long way.
 For instance, cabbage is a very budget-friendly vegetable, packed with nutrition, and it’s oh-so-versatile.
 You can serve it raw shredded in salads, sauteed, fried, roasted, or added to soups.

-Speaking of crisper drawers, I wrote an article awhile back about how to use those drawers properly.
-You can find that information here: https://savingdinner.com/refrigerator/
+Speaking of crisper drawers, I wrote an article a while back about how to use those drawers properly.
+You can find that information here.

-Another way to boost your intake of veggies is to get yourself an order of Just Juiced Greens.
+Another way to boost your intake of veggies is to get yourself an order of Just Juiced Veggies.
 I am proud of this product.
-All it is, is juiced organic greens that have been dried and preserved so all you need to do is add water!
+All it is is juiced organic fruits and veggies that have been dried and preserved so all you need to do is add water!
 Check it out here!